RidgeRun/gst-inference/README.md

 # GstInference

-A GStreamer deep learning inference framework.
+> A GStreamer deep learning inference framework.

+Stay tuned for the official release!